Jaron Brown: 2016

 On March 4, 2016, the Arizona Cardinals applied a low qualifying tender offer to Brown as a restricted free agent.
 On April 18, 2016, Brown officially signed his one-year, $1.67 million restricted free agent tender.

 Brown competed against Brittan Golden, Jaxon Shipley, and J. J. Nelson to be the fourth wide receiver throughout training camp.
 Head coach Bruce Arians named Brown the third wide receiver to begin the regular season after he had an impressive training camp.
 He remained on the depth chart behind Larry Fitzgerald and Michael Floyd.
-On September 18, 2016, Brown caught two passes for a season-high 78-yards and one touchdown during a 40-7 win against the Tampa Bay Buccaneers in Week 2.
-In Week 6, he collected a season-high four receptions for 35-yards during a 28-3 win against the New York Jets.
-On October 23, 2016, Brown tore his ACL during a 6-6 tie against the Seattle Seahawks in Week 7.
+On September 18, 2016, Brown caught two passes for a season-high 78-yards and one touchdown during a 40–7 win against the Tampa Bay Buccaneers in Week 2.
+In Week 6, he collected a season-high four receptions for 35-yards during a 28–3 win against the New York Jets.
+On October 23, 2016, Brown tore his ACL during a 6–6 tie against the Seattle Seahawks in Week 7.
 On October 25, 2016, the Arizona Cardinals officially placed Brown on injured reserve for the remainder of the season.
 He finished the season with 11 catches for 187 receiving yards and one touchdown in seven games and two starts.

 On November 16, 2016, the Arizona Cardinals signed Brown to a one-year, $1.91 million contract that includes a signing bonus of $635,000.

 2017

 Throughout training camp, Brown competed against Chad Williams, Aaron Dobson, J.J.
 Nelson, and Brittan Golden to be the third wide receiver on the depth chart.
 Head coach Bruce Arians named Brown the No. 2 starting wide receiver on the depth chart to start the regular season, alongside Larry Fitzgerald.

-On October 1, 2017, Brown caught eight passes for a season-high 105-yards during a 18-15 win against the San Francisco 49ers.
-In Week 12, Brown caught a season-long 52-yard touchdown as the Cardinals defeated the Jacksonville Jaguars 27-24.
+On October 1, 2017, Brown caught eight passes for a season-high 105 yards during an 18–15 win against the San Francisco 49ers.
+In Week 12, Brown caught a season-long 52-yard touchdown as the Cardinals defeated the Jacksonville Jaguars 27–24.
 Brown finished the 2017 NFL season with 31 receptions for 477 receiving yards and four touchdowns in 16 games and eight starts.

 Seattle Seahawks

 2018

 On March 17, 2018, the Seattle Seahawks signed Brown to a two-year, $5.50 million contract that includes $2.75 million guaranteed and a signing bonus of $1.95 million.

 Throughout training camp, Brown competed against Brandon Marshall, Amara Darboh, David Moore, Tanner McEvoy, and Marcus Johnson to be the No. 3 wide receiver after the role was left vacant by the departure of Paul Richardson.
 Head coach Pete Carroll named Brown the No. 3 wide receiver on the depth chart to begin the regular season, behind Doug Baldwin and Tyler Lockett.

-On December 2, 2018, Brown made three receptions for 67-yards and caught two touchdown passes during a 43-16 victory against the San Francisco 49ers in Week 13.
+On December 2, 2018, Brown made three receptions for 67-yards and caught two touchdown passes during a 43–16 victory against the San Francisco 49ers in Week 13.
 It marked the first multi-touchdown game of his career.